moby/swarmkit/README.md

 Requirements:

-- go 1.6 or higher
+- Go 1.6 or higher
 - A [working golang](https://golang.org/doc/code.html) environment

 *SwarmKit* is built in Go and leverages a standard project structure to work well with Go tooling.